Skip to main menu Skip to content Skip to footer

 A child with generalized anxiety disorder may:

-Kids with generalized anxiety disorder often show signs in their behavior too.
-They may be easily annoyed or restless.
+Kids with generalized anxiety disorder often show signs in their behavior, too.
+They may be easily frustrated or have trouble sleeping.

 Their stress can also cause physical symptoms such as exhaustion, stomachaches or headaches.